rubiojr/lstack/README.md

-ssh                   SSH into the container nova                  Run the nova command inside the container destroy               Destroy the container
+ssh                   SSH into the container nova                  Run the nova command inside the container destroy               Destroy the container ip                    Print the IP of the container importimg             Import a QCOW2 image to Glance deploy                Create an instance from a QCOW2 image

 ```

 To destroy the container: